Please ensure Javascript is enabled for purposes of website accessibility

 Want to do yoga and gaze at the Grand Canyon?
 Lay your sarong on the sandy beach and find your zen.

 Seriously, you’ll find even more uses for this rectangular wonder on your next trip.
-And, yes, I encourage guys to pack it too!
+We encourage everyone to pack one!

 Not convinced?
-At least pack a bandana.
-I bring both a sarong and a bandana.
-Bandanas can be dunked in the river and wrapped around your neck to cool you off.
-You can clean your sunglasses after getting splashed in those epic rapids.
-You can even use it as your napkin.
-To reduce unnecessary waste, we don’t use paper plates or napkins at lunchtime.
-We have real plates and silverware for breakfast and dinner because we can set up a dishwashing system at camp.
+At least bring a bandana.
+Bandanas can be dunked in the river and wrapped around your neck to cool you off or be used to clean your sunglasses after getting splashed in those epic rapids.

 So enjoy a sarong on your next Grand Canyon river trip.
 You can even buy one in our store!